Layered Paint Technique With Texture – Furniture Makeover

-When your wood furniture has so many chips and dings and you just want to burn it and start over with new… try this layered paint technique with texture.
+When your wood furniture has so many chips and dings, and you want to burn it and start over with new… try this layered paint technique with texture.
 It covers a multitude of sins on crappy furniture.
 Well, you know what I mean.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.